UzixLS/pc-kharon-386/README.md

 ### WiFi module
 There is two options how to use WiFi module:
 1. Zimodem ([link](https://github.com/bozimmerman/Zimodem)) - provides ability to connect to BBS via any terminal without using additional software.
+WiFi module is connected to COM4, so you can use any terminal to communicate with it using AT commands.
 2. esp_slip_router ([link](https://github.com/martin-ger/esp_slip_router)) - provides ability to connect your machine to IP network just like as Ethernet.
 You need ETHERSLIP or similar packet driver for DOS.

 To upload firmware you need USB-UART adapter with 3.3V signal levels.
 Connect GND, RX and TX lines to esp header located on main PCB at left, install BOOT/GND jumper and follow any ESP8266 firmware update guide that is available on the internet.